 A non-binding nomination doesn’t expire, so if you change your mind for any reason, you’ll need to change your nomination too.
 In this case, the onus is on us to find out who was dependent on you at the time of your death and decide how to pay out your benefit.

-A binding nomination means no surprises.
+A binding nomination limits surprises.
 As long as it's valid at the time of your death, your super fund has to do exactly what it says.

 A binding nomination is only valid for three years.
-This might seem frustrating if your beneficiaries never change but could be a blessing in disguise if something happens to make you reconsider.
+This might seem frustrating if your beneficiaries stay the same but could be a blessing in disguise if your circumstances change.